Visa policy of Turkey: Conditional visa exemption

+Cruise ship passengers

-Passengers of cruise ships may be allowed to enter Turkey without a visa but with a visitor permit issued by officers of the docked port under authority of governor of respective city.
+Passengers of cruise ships may be allowed to enter Turkey without a visa, but with a visitor permit issued by officers of the docked port under authority of governor of respective city.
 Visitor permits shall be used to visit the port city only (and neighbouring cities depending on the permit) where the ship docked and the validity shall not be longer than seventy two hours.

 Non-ordinary passports

-Under reciprocal agreements, holders of diplomatic or service passports or laissez-passers issued by the following jurisdictions are allowed to enter and remain in Turkey for up to 90 days in any 180 days, unless otherwise noted: